 This also let us begin to pose first-principles, conceptual-level models for affective mechanics: e.g., ‘pleasure centers’ function as pleasure centers insofar as they act as tuning knobs for harmony in the brain.

-QRI.2017: We figured out how to apply our formalism to brains in an elegant way: CDNS
+2017: We figured out how to apply the STV formalism to brains in an elegant way: CDNS

 With this, we had a full empirical theory of suffering.

 We had our theory, and tried to get the data to test it.
-We decided that if STV is right, it should let us build better theory, and this should open doors for collaboration.
-This led us through a detailed exploration of the implications of CSHW (Johnson 2018a), and original work on the neuroscience of meditation (Johnson 2018b) and the phenomenology of time (Gomez Emilsson 2018).
+My sense was if STV is right, it should let us build better theory, and this should open doors for collaboration.
+This led to effort into exploring the implications of CSHW (Johnson 2018a), and research on the neuroscience of meditation (Johnson 2018b).

-2019 marked a watershed for us in a number of ways.
-On the theory side, we realized there are many approaches to doing systems neuroscience, but only a few really good ones.
-We decided the best neuroscience research lineages were using various flavors of self-organizing systems theory to explain complex phenomena with very simple assumptions.
-Moreover, there were particularly elegant theories from Atasoy, Carhart-Harris, and Friston, all doing very similar things, just on different levels (physical, computational, energetic).
-So we combined these theories together into Neural Annealing (Johnson 2019), a unified theory of music, meditation, psychedelics, trauma, and emotional updating:
+There are many approaches to doing systems neuroscience, but only a few really good ones.
+The best neuroscience research lineages are using various flavors of self-organizing systems theory to explain complex phenomena with very simple assumptions.
+Moreover, there are particularly elegant theories from Atasoy, Carhart-Harris, and Friston, all doing very similar things, just on different levels (physical, computational, energetic).
+I attempted to tell all three stories together in Neural Annealing (Johnson 2019), a unified theory of music, meditation, psychedelics, trauma, and emotional updating: